sdb317/ExcelXML/README.md

 - The pre-compiled header `stdafx.h` may need to be changed depending on the Excel version (currently targets 2016)

 - The dll export mechanism may need to change depending on whether Excel is 32-bit or 64-bit ([more details...](https://msdn.microsoft.com/en-us/library/office/bb687861.aspx))

+- `ROT.cpp` does some pretty 'black belt' hacking to make sure the automation interface is for the right Excel instance.
+If there are multiple Excel sessions open with the same main window title, this may have difficulties.